Eschatologue/CM_wiki/docs/class/paladin/crown.md

 ### Level 3: Champion Challenge

-When you take the **:rsc-a: Attack**{ .rsc } action, you can expend one use of your Channel Divinity to issue a challenge that compels other creatures to do battle with you.
+When you take the **:rsc-a: Attack**{ .rsc } action, you can expend one use of your **:ui-chdiv-pal: Channel Divinity**  to issue a challenge that compels other creatures to do battle with you.
 Each creature of your choice that you can see within 30 feet of you must make a **:d20-save: Wisdom saving throw**.
 On a failed save, a creature can't willingly move more than 30 feet away from you, and has **:d20-dis: Disadvantage**{ .d20 } on attack rolls against creatures other than you.

 This effect ends on the creature after 1 minute, and ends early if you have the ^^Incapacitated^^ condition, die, or if the creature is more than 30 feet away from you.

 ### Level 3: Turn the Tide

-As a **:rsc-b: Bonus Action**{ .rsc }, you can expend one use of your Channel Divinity to bolster injured creatures.
+As a **:rsc-b: Bonus Action**{ .rsc }, you can expend one use of your **:ui-chdiv-pal: Channel Divinity**  to bolster injured creatures.
 Each creature of your choice that can hear you within 30 feet of you regains hit points equal to 1d6 + your Charisma modifier (minimum of 1).

 ### Level 7: Aura of Allegiance